What Is PKI? The Ultimate Guide to Public Key Infrastructure

 No, a digital certificate is not the same as a private or public PKI key.
 However, it does contain your public key.
 A digital certificate, which can also be referred to as a PKI certificate, should be thought of as a digital passport, or a driver’s license.
 A PKI certificate contains a customizable amount of information.
 Common attributes encoded in a PKI certificate are email addresses, first and last names, the groups a user is associated with in the Identity Provider, the serial number of the device, an Azure Device ID, and other bits of identifiable information.

-While modern PKI increasingly favors efficient options such as elliptic curve cryptography (ECC/ECDSA), the classics, including RSA for signing and key exchange, DSA for signatures, Diffie-Hellman for secure key agreement, and AES-256 for session encryption, remain widely used or historically important.
+While modern PKI increasingly favors efficient options such as elliptic curve cryptography (ECC/ECDSA), legacy options including RSA for signing and key exchange, DSA for signatures, Diffie-Hellman for secure key agreement, and AES-256 for session encryption, remain widely used or historically important.

 Here are some key cryptographic algorithms you’ll encounter in PKI systems today:

 A TLS cipher suite defines the combination of key exchange, authentication, encryption, and message authentication algorithms used during a TLS session.
-Before TLS came to be, SSL was the go-to protocol.
+Before TLS, SSL was the go-to protocol.

-Some wrappers only support certain versions of TLS, whereas the SecureW2 wrapper supports any version of TLS when onboarding a user’s device.
-However, like most, TLS 1.0 support has been dropped due to growing vulnerabilities.
+Some wrappers only support certain versions of TLS, whereas the SecureW2 wrapper supports any version of TLS, except TLS 1.0, which has growing vulnerabilities, when onboarding a user’s device.

 Microsoft offers a commonly used PKI called Active Directory Certificate Services (AD CS).
 It was designed to work with Microsoft environments like Active Directory (AD), Network Policy Server (NPS), and Group Policy Objects (GPO) that historically dominated IT infrastructures.

-While some still use AD CS, many organizations are moving away from it due to the limitations that come with being designed for legacy infrastructure.
+While AD CS is still in use, many organizations are moving away from it due to the limitations that come with being designed for legacy infrastructure.
 It requires a lot of human resources to deploy and maintain, and everything needs to be on-premises, which can prevent organizations from moving to an all-cloud environment.

 Does EAP-TLS use a PKI?

-The EAP-TLS authentication method does use PKI.
-EAP-TLS is a WPA2-Enterprise network protocol that is used for encrypted, certificate-based authentication.
+EAP-TLS does use PKI.
+EAP-TLS is a WPA2-Enterprise network protocol used for encrypted, certificate-based authentication.
 As a user connects or enrolls to the secure network, EAP-TLS authentication confirms the identity of the user and the server in an encrypted EAP tunnel that prevents outside users from intercepting credentials or other information sent over-the-air.
 They can safely transmit data through the tunnel, resulting in a fast, secure and successful authentication.

 Certificates provide a hardware-bound, cryptographically verifiable identity for AI agents, services, and workloads, making them far more secure than API keys or tokens.
 In AI-driven environments, where autonomous agents interact with multiple systems, certificates ensure that only trusted, authenticated entities can access sensitive data or services.

 Unlike static credentials, certificates support mutual authentication, short-lived identities, and automated lifecycle management, which are critical for dynamic AI systems.
-This makes them the standard authentication mechanism for non-human identities, enabling Zero Trust enforcement across machine-to-machine communication.
+This makes them the standard authentication mechanism for non-human identities, enabling continuous enforcement across machine-to-machine communication.

 In a typical AI architecture, each device or workload first presents its initial certificate to a SPIRE server.
 The SPIRE server then validates this identity and issues ephemeral (short-lived) certificates to AI agents and services.